Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Professor William L. Roberts for the initial idea and inquiry, and Professor Sigurdur Thoroddsen and his laboratory for letting us use their equipment.
-We also thank Spencer Truman, Abhijit Kumar Kushwaha and Nilamani Sahoo for the fruitful discussions.
+We also thank Atefeh Pour Karimi, Benoit Scheid, Spencer Truman, Abhijit Kumar Kushwaha, Nilamani Sahoo, John Bush, Jacco Snoeijer, and the referees for their fruitful discussions.
 All authors wish to thank KAUST for funding.